The Colorado Health Foundation is a private nonprofit philanthropic organization that champions the overall health and well-being of every Coloradan.

 Today, we remain committed to our mission of improving the health of Coloradans.
 We know that good health depends on so much more than health coverage and access to health care.
 That is why our focus has shifted to include addressing social and economic barriers to health, like racism, housing and economic instability, and others.

-Our roots are in a system of private hospitals established in metro Denver in the late 19th and early 20th centuries.
-These hospitals often denied care to Coloradans of color and, like many hospitals across the U.S., did not meaningfully integrate until the passage of Medicare in 1965.
-This denial of care is a stark reminder of the systemic barriers and inequities Coloradans of color have historically faced.
+Indeed, our roots are in a system of private hospitals established in metro Denver in the late 19th and early 20th centuries that denied care to Coloradans of color.
+Like many hospitals across the U.S., this hospital system did not meaningfully integrate until the passage of Medicare in 1965.
+Our history is a stark reminder of the inequities Coloradans of color have faced.

-We aim to break down the barriers that persist today.
+We aim to break down these persistent barriers.
 We believe health and well-being can be in reach for everyone.
 Equity is at the center of what we do, and we prioritize communities in which health is furthest from reach — including communities of color.
 We collaborate with organizations and communities across the state to support and fund work that addresses health inequities.
 Because when every Coloradan has the power to be healthy, our entire state is stronger.

 Press enter / return on your keyboard to search